DBvagabond/Cybersecurity-Portfolio/README.md

 Through my experience, I have harnessed the power of SQL filtering to query and retrieve specific data sets that are pertinent to cybersecurity investigations.
 By crafting precise queries, I efficiently filter through vast datasets, enabling me to focus on critical information crucial for incident response and threat analysis.
 Moreover, my knowledge of SQL joins allows me to combine data from multiple tables, thereby enhancing the correlation and contextual understanding of cybersecurity events.
 The ability to perform inner, outer, and self-joins enables me to consolidate and leverage disparate data sources, facilitating a comprehensive view of potential security incidents and attack patterns.

-Learnt to automate cybersecurity task using Python programming language.
-Practical exapmples of what i learnt during my course:
-- Opening and reading files
-- Parsing files
-- Debugging code
+## Python
+I have acquired valuable skills in automating cybersecurity tasks using the Python programming language.
+Through practical examples during my course, I gained proficiency in opening and reading files, parsing data from various formats, and effectively debugging code to ensure smooth automation processes.
+These skills empower me to streamline cybersecurity workflows and enhance efficiency in handling data-intensive tasks within the cybersecurity domain.